MEEd Graduate Student Handbook

 Graduate Degree Plan

 The MEEd Program requires an official Graduate Degree Plan to be filed by the end of the second semester of classes following admission to the program.
 For students transferring into the MEEd Program from the EE Certificate Program, this form should be filed by the end of their first semester at UMD.
 This form is used to indicate the coursework you will take to earn the degree.
-After the form is signed by your Committee (your two committee members will need to sign on co-advisor line), it is returned to the MEEd Graduate Program Office and kept in your academic file, as well as forwarded on to the UMD Grad Office for electronic imaging.
+After the form is signed by your Committee (your two committee members will need to sign on co-advisor line), it is returned to the MEEd Graduate Program Office signed by the DGS and DGS Assistant, and kept in your academic file, as well as forwarded on to the UMD Grad Office for approval and electronic imaging.
 You, your Advisor, and your Committee will receive an electronic copy of the form after it has been approved by the Director of Graduate Studies.
 Once approved and filed, the Graduate Degree Plan must be fulfilled, in every detail, in order for you to graduate, unless a change is requested and approved.
-To request a change in coursework on your approved Graduate Degree Plan, complete the Graduate School Petition.
-The petition must be approved by your Advisor and Committee, signed by your Advisor, and returned to the MEEd Graduate Program Office.
-After the Director of Graduate Studies approves the change, you, your Advisor, and your Committee will receive an electronic copy of the form.
-This petition is retained in your academic file in the MEEd Graduate Program Office, and forwarded on to the UMD Grad School for imaging.
+To request a change in coursework on your approved Graduate Degree Plan, complete a Graduate Student Petition Form (otr190).
+This petition requires advisor and DGS signatures, and then is forwarded to the UMD Grad Office for approval and imaging, with a copy retained in the students file.
+If major changes in coursework are needed, a new Graduate Degree Plan can be filed, with the box checked indicating the plan is a revision of a previously approved plan.
+The new (revised) plan must be approved by your Advisor and Committee, signed by your Advisor and committee, and returned to the MEEd Graduate Program Office, for signatures by the DGS and DGS Assistant.
+After the Director of Graduate Studies approves the change, you, your Advisor, and your Committee will receive an electronic copy of the plan.
+This plan is retained in your academic file in the MEEd Graduate Program Office, and forwarded on to the UMD Grad School for approval and electronic imaging.

 When completing the Graduate Degree Plan, pay close attention to the course and credit requirements listed in the prior section of this handbook, as well as to the instructions on the form.
-On this form, the required MEEd courses are considered "major courses," with the elective courses counting as "other program courses."
+On this form, the required MEEd courses are considered "major courses," with the elective courses also being listed as "major courses" (as they are still requirements from our program).
 You should only list the courses used to meet degree requirements.
 If you plan to have transfer coursework be used toward degree requirements, please refer to the Transfer Coursework section below.
+On the second section of the Graduate Degree Plan regarding degree information, select "Plan B" for the type of Master's degree, and do not select any choices under the "number of thesis credits" question.
+EnEd/Educ 5990 credits are listed in the coursework section.

 Graduate level coursework taken from other institutions or earned prior to admission to this program may be approved and used toward meeting the MEEd requirements.
 Transfer coursework is limited to 12 credits.
 Coursework applied to an undergraduate degree cannot be used toward meeting MEEd requirements.
-If you would like to use graduate coursework from other institutions or graduate coursework from UMD earned prior to admission to the MEEd, you should list this coursework (up to 12 credits) on the Graduate Degree Plan.
+If you would like to use graduate coursework from other institutions or graduate coursework from UMD earned prior to admission to the MEEd, you should list this coursework (up to 12 credits) on the Graduate Degree Plan in the section for transfer coursework.
 Official transcripts must be attached to the Graduate Degree Plan and must include a grade for the relevant course(s).
-To transfer coursework not listed on your approved Graduate Degree Plan, use the Graduate School Petition to indicate the coursework you wish to transfer, as well as resulting changes to your Graduate Degree Plan; official transcripts must be attached to this form for the request to be considered.
-This form is submitted to and retained by the MEEd Graduate Program Office.
+To transfer coursework not listed on your approved Graduate Degree Plan (after you have already submitted your graduate degree plan), prepare a new Graduate Degree Plan, indicating on the plan it is a revised plan, and indicate the coursework you wish to transfer, as well as resulting changes to your Graduate Degree Plan; official transcripts must be attached to this form for the request to be considered.
+This form is submitted to and retained by the MEEd Graduate Program Office and forwarded to the UMD Graduate Office for electronic imaging..

 General Registration Information